A HariPo oneshot

 "…Weasley?
 Miss Weasley?"
 Neville waved a hand in front of her face.
 "Victoire?"

-Vicky blinked, coming out of her reverie.
+Victoire blinked, coming out of her reverie.
 How could she be so stupid as to not pay attention in his class?!
 She smiled her winning grin.
 "I'm sorry, professor.
 You were saying?"

-His brow furrowed.
+His dark brow furrowed.
 "I asked that everyone start the assignment.
 You need to mix your soil and then gently place the Jittery Juniper in its hole."
 He passed her the magical plant.
 "Is something the matter, Miss Weasley?
 You've never disrupted class before."

-Vicky nodded, but frowned.
+Victoire nodded but frowned.
 If she was so smart, then why had she fallen for her teacher?
 It was the only question to which she lacked an answer.

 4 weeks later…